-If an amendment to tender documents is substantial, pursuant to article 64(2) PCC there will be an extension of the deadline for submission of bids.

-After the submission of bids and prior to the award decision, no substantial changes to the tender documents are allowed, namely because the competition rules could be violated.
+If an amendment to tender documents is substantial, pursuant to article 64(2) PCC there will be an extension of the deadline for bids submission.
+After the bids' submission and prior to the award decision, no substantial changes to the tender documents are allowed, because the competition rules could be violated.
 Nevertheless, amendments to the bids are possible in tenders with a negotiation phase.